-AT&T completes network upgrades in New York CityAlex Wagner - Deputy Managing Editor, News Desk
+AT&T completes network upgrades in New York CityAlex Wagner - Editorial Director of News and Content

 AT&T coverage in New York City has often been described as "poor" by some users, but the carrier announced today that things should be changing for the better.
 In a press release sent out today, AT&T said that they have completed their upgrades to the 3G network in NYC.
 The upgrades include an increase to 7.2 Mbps HSPA that should mean a 47 percent increase in voice quality.
 Along with the HSPA updates, the carrier also added a layer of 850 MHz coverage to increase reception in buildings.